Strajk/intellij-plugin-markdownlint/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/PLUGIN_ID.svg)](https://plugins.jetbrains.com/plugin/PLUGIN_ID)
 -->

+🙈 **NOTE: This is my first ever Kotlin project, so please be gentle.**

 😱 **BEWARE: This is a work in progress.
 It's not ready for use yet, but I wanted to publish it to get feedback.**

 <!-- Plugin description -->